huyphung1602/presentations/d3_data_viz/slides.md

 transition: slide-up
 level: 2
 ---

 # Scales
 Scales map a dimension of data to a visual representation.
 They are a core part of D3.js.

 **Why use scales?**
-- Map a continuous input domain (data) to a continuous or discrete output range (visual)
+- Map a continuous or discrete input domain (data) to a continuous or discrete output range (visual)
 - Make visual encodings of data easier by handling interpolation and normalization
 - Many types for different types of data (linear, ordinal, time, quantize, etc.)

 ---
 transition: slide-up